 The railway quickly became popular with tourists seeking to experience the natural wonder of the Grand Canyon.
 It is still in use today as a nostalgic and unique way for visitors to reach the South Rim of the Grand Canyon.

-Your adventure will begin at the historic Williams Depot which was built in 1908.
 You may want to consider spending the night at the Grand Canyon Railway Hotel since the train departs in the morning.

 For a unique experience, you can even sleep inside a remodeled train car at The Canyon Motel & RV Park!